navpil/navpil.github.io/art/power-cult-eng.md

 > They pretend that they pay us, and we pretend that we do the work

-Lying and pretending is a common trait in russian culture.
+Lying and pretending is a common trait in Russian culture.
 Lying to the servants is in line with the Cult of Power.
 Lying to authorities is predictable.
 Lying to each other is thus inevitable.